EDITING THE MANGNIFICENT AMBERSONS

 With the porch scenes ordered cut by Schaefer and Lucy’s and Eugene’s garden scene removed as well as George’s accident cut—along with Welles 13 minute cut—the version of THE MAGNIFICENT AMBERSONS taken by Robert Wise and assistant editor Mark Robson to the Pomona preview now ran approximately 110 minutes.

 After completing a film the audience response at a preview can tell filmmakers where parts played too slow, where laughs don’t work and things of that sort.
-A preview is a tool it is not, and should never be the ultimate arbitrator of the potential success or failure of a movie.
+A preview is a tool.
+It is not, and should never be the ultimate arbitrator of the potential success or failure of a movie.
 Many films that had wonderful previews eventually died at the box office.

 Irving Thalberg—a great believer in audience identification—used previews to test where audience identification was successful and where it wasn’t.
 When it wasn’t he took the film back into production and re-filmed scenes to fix the problem.
 For THE BIG HOUSE the lead character makes a play for a fellow inmate’s wife and this immediately turned off the audience.
 So, Thalberg had a scene re-shot changing the girl from his friend’s wife to his sister and with that problem out of the way the film proved a massive success with the screenplay eventually winning an Oscar.
 With RED-HEADED WOMAN preview audiences were confused about how to relate to the Jean Harlow character.
 So, Thalberg had a scene shot to play at the opening of the film where Harlow tries on a dress and asks the sales girl if she can see through it.
 When the girl says yes, Harlow smiles and announces she’ll take it.
 In other words Harlow was a woman who was completely unabashed about her sexuality and how she intended to use it.
 Thus, the audience not only immediately liked the character but identified with the woman because of her honesty and total lack of hypocrisy.

-For a different or an unusual film, a preview audience can be absolutely useless as preview audiences often aren’t prepared to see the film the filmmakers created but become disappointed at not seeing the film they had expected.
+For a different or an unusual film, a preview audience can be absolutely useless as preview audiences often aren’t prepared to see the film the filmmakers created but become disappointed not seeing the film they had expected.
 Consequently a preview audience response needs to be taken with a degree of skepticism.
 For example Billy Wilder previewed SOME LIKE IT HOT one night and not a single member of the audience laughed.
 They were looking at a very different kind of comedy and they simply didn’t get it.
-He previewed the very same cut of the film to another audience and not only did they get it but roared with laughter and that was the cut of the film released to great acclaim.
+He previewed the very same cut of the film to another audience and not only did they get it but roared with laughter so that cut of the film was released to great acclaim.

 On the other hand Darryl Zanuck previewed THE GRAPES OF WRATH and the preview was an absolute disaster.
 A third of the audience walked out and there were only twenty or thirty preview cards all repeating the same thing: dreary, dull, no stars, leading lady has pimples.
 The audience hated the movie.
 So, Zanuck took the movie back to the studio and ran the film with his editor sitting beside him.
 He watched it for an hour without saying a word.
 Finally he turned around and announced to the ten or so people in the screening room.
 “If I don’t know more about making a movie than any Friday night audience I shouldn’t be running a studio.
 This is a great movie.
 But I learned one thing tonight; an audience has to be pre-conditioned to the kind of picture it’s going to look at.”
 He turned to the Fox executive who had chosen the theater and ‘gave it to him.’
 “How could you ever put us in a theater with a Bob Hope comedy on first?”
 Zanuck then had an advertising campaign designed to tell the public they were going to see a work of art.
 Thomas Hart Benton even did the illustrations.
 Consequently, THE GRAPES OF WRATH went out exactly as that preview audience had seen it, made a ton of money and was immediately lauded as one of one of the greatest American movies ever made.